nanjalaruth/HLA-analysis-on-DNA-Nexus/README.md

 # HLA-LA on DNAnexus

-This hands-on guide walks participants through extracting HLA reads from CRAMs on **DNAnexus** and then typing HLA alleles with **HLA-LA**.
+This hands-on guide walks participants through extracting HLA reads from CRAMs or BAMs (output from mapping) on **DNAnexus** and then typing HLA alleles with **HLA-LA** tool.

 > **Audience:** Mexican researchers
 > **You will:**